meghavinam/emojis/README.md

 emojiis
 Emojiis is a Go module that exposes a programmatic API to search and retrieve emoji icons using descriptive terms.

-Version 2.0.0 released
-Version 2.0 uses a JSON file (from https://github.com/milesj/emojibase) for its dataset, containing all commonly used emojis.

-The API has been updated (if you use v1.xx, some functions may break after you update).

 Features: